rita-barbosa/LAPR4-2324/docs/sb_us_1001/readme.md

 >
 > All the mentioned objects are components of the applied observer pattern.
 This pattern was implemented to ensure
 > that when a new customer is registered, a user is automatically registered as well.
 Following this procedure, upon the
-> registration of a customer, a NewEntityRegisteredEvent instance is generated, and the EventPublisher is utilized
+> registration of a customer, a NewCustomerUserRegisteredEvent instance is generated, and the EventPublisher is utilized
 > to notify the WatchDog (Observer).
 >
 > Upon receiving this notification, the WatchDog triggers the registration of the
-> user through the AddUserOnNewEntityRegisteredController.
-Similarly, for the creation of a ClientUser, a comparable
+> user through the AddCustomerOnNewCustomerUserRegisteredController.
-> approach is adopted.
 >
-> In this case, an instance of NewEntityUserRegisteredEvent is used to inform the specific WatchDog,
+> In this case, an instance of NewCustomerUserRegisteredEvent is used to inform the specific WatchDog,
-> which then invokes the AddClientUserOnNewEntityRegisteredController for the registration of the ClientUser.
+> which then invokes the AddCustomerOnNewCustomerUserRegisteredController for the registration of the Customer.
 >
 > Finally, this responsibility pattern was implemented within the service, as we required registration of customers in
 > the bootstrap.
 To maintain consistency in the creation process, we used the EventPublisher within the service to